danyeaw/100-days-of-code/r1-log.md

 **Thoughts**: It is awesome to have one of my PRs merged!
 Hopefully I can get the other one merged tomorrow.

+### Day 13: Jan 25 Friday

+**Today's Progress**:

+- Built a script that replaced two .bat files and two .properties configurations with python using Click, toml, pathlib, and python-jproperties
+- Worked on completing support for Python 3.7 and 3.8

+**Thoughts**: Python makes creating simple programs sooo easy ;-)

+### Day 14: Jan 26 Saturday

+**Today's Progress**:

+- Completed a tutorial on Postman for web API development
+- Got about half way through the Ruby on Rails tutorial to build a blog
+- Worked on completing support for Python 3.7 and 3.8

+**Thoughts**: I would like to learn some Rails and Vue, so I made some progress towards that today.
+I have also been thinking about trying to get some small freelance gigs on the side to start to build up a portfolio for getting a developer job or doing freelance full time.